 Why Not Lab

-The Why Not Lab is a boutique value-driven consultancy that puts workers at the centre of digital change.
-We offer our expertise exclusively to progressive organisations, trade unions and governments.
+The Why Not Lab is a boutique value-driven consultancy that exclusively serves progressive organisations, trade unions, public services and governments.

-The Why Not Lab has a two-fold mission to ensure that the digital world of work is empowering rather than exploitative.
+The Why Not Lab has a three-fold mission to ensure that the digital world of work is empowering rather than exploitative.
 We:

 Equip workers and their unions with the right skills, know-how and know-what to shape an alternative digital ethos that ensures collective rights in the digital age;

 Put workers' interests centre stage in current and future digital policies

 The Why Not Lab is run by Dr Christina J. Colclough - a fearless optimist who believes that change for good is possible if we put our minds and heart to it.
 She works with experts and partners across the world to provide the best advice at all times.
 Read more about Dr. Colclough below

-Please note: All workers across the world need to champion ALT Digital strategies and policies.
-We have therefore adopted a differential pricing principle so we can support workers and organisations from all regions.
+Please note: We support workers and organisations across the world and have adopted a differential pricing principle.
 Do contact us with any inquiries.